 It was a former colleague at my first job that ignited my interest in meetings.
-He got me onto meetings… and how to avoid them (see also my other posts).
+He got me onto meetings… and how to avoid them (see also my this post).
 But he did it in a strange way.

 Just after my graduation I started working for a big organisation, one of those where meetings proliferate.
 Though being a junior, my days were filled with meetings.
 I was so used to having meetings that during holidays, when most people took their leave because of the school holidays, I felt at loss with the sudden amount of time behind my desk.